 Hostage Negotiator Job Description

-Education Requirements for a Hostage Negotiator
+How to Become a Hostage Negotiator

 Aspiring hostage negotiators who plan to work for government agencies, such as the FBI, need to hold at least a bachelor's degree from an accredited college or university.
 They also need to meet age and physical fitness requirements, in addition to obtaining a specific amount of work experience prior to applying.